-How much should you have and which foods really pack a protein punch?
-Find out how to get all you need and when to up your intake...
+How much protein should you eat and which foods really pack a punch?
+Find out how to get all the protein you need and when to up your intake...

-Protein is an essential nutrient, responsible for multiple functions in your body, including building tissue, cells and muscle.
-Everyone needs protein in their diet, but if you do endurance sports or weight training you’ll need to increase your protein intake, and to factor it into your training routine at specific times to reap its muscle-boosting benefits.
+Protein is an essential nutrient, responsible for multiple functions in your body, including building tissue, cells and muscle, as well as making hormones and anti-bodies.
+Everyone needs protein in their diet, but if you do endurance sports or weight training you may need to increase your protein intake, and to factor it into your training routine at specific times to reap its muscle-boosting benefits.

-For sporty individuals a daily dose of around 1g of protein per 1kg of body weight is recommended.
+For most people a daily dose of around 0.8-1g of protein per 1kg of body weight is recommended.
+For strength athletes 1.2-1.7g per kg of body weight is recommended per day, with a recommendation of 1.2-1.4g per kg of body weight per day for endurance athletes.
 After exercise, protein is particularly important since muscles need it to recover and grow.
 A portion of protein (15-25g) is recommended within 30 minutes of exercise, when your muscles are particularly receptive to protein synthesis.

 Good protein sources

-King of food protein is the humble egg.
-A medium egg has around 6g of protein of the highest biological value, meaning it comes complete with all 20 amino acids in the most digestible form.
+A medium egg has around 6g of protein in an easily digestible form.
 An omelette is a good way to start the day and is a good recovery snack too.

 Take a look at our favourite egg recipes for inspiration